Overview: SFTP Command Line

-Although GUI SFTP clients are more intuitive to use, some people still prefer to use SFTP through the command line.
+Although GUI SFTP file transfer clients are more intuitive to use, some people still prefer to use SFTP through the command line.
 That's understandable.
 If you're already familiar with all the commands you need, a command line interface can be so much faster and powerful than any GUI-based counterpart.
 In this post, we're going to introduce you to the SFTP command line and show you how it can be quite a handy tool as long as you're willing to roll up your sleeves and get dirty.

 Advantages of using the SFTP command line

-I'm sure some of you are skeptical about the command line having advantages over the GUI, so it might be best to deal with your doubts before we proceed.
+I'm sure some of you are skeptical about SFTP command line having advantages over the GUI, so it might be best to deal with your doubts before we proceed.
 Here are some of them: